 Take part in lunch-and-learn sessions, and learning groups with like-minded individuals eager to learn from each other.
 These small groups can enhance our parasympathetic nervous system, paving the way for more efficient learning.

 Use Your Discretionary Hours to Your Advantage

 Whether you are a student, a parent, or an employee, we are all busy.
 Fortunately, there are ways to harness your talent despite a busy schedule.
 How?
 By engaging in micro-learning without having to sign up for a formal class.
 Micro-learning involves using our discretionary hours and cloud-based learning technologies to learn.

 Discretionary hours refer to those periods when you have no formal engagement.
 The ten or twenty minutes we spend commuting, staring at our smartphone, or engaging in water cooler chitchat.
 If you used only eighty percent of your discretionary hours to learn a skill, you can make the most of your talent without being confined to a classroom.

 Whatever you think of talent, we can all agree that it takes time and effort to develop it.
 Will Smith famously said: “Talent you have naturally.
 Skill is only developed by hours and hours and hours of beating on your craft.”

-Talented is one thing, but devoting time to working on it is quite another.
+Talent is one thing, but devoting time to working on it is another.
 Bill Gates excelled at programming, yet he spends an unspeakable amount of time in his local computer lab improving his skills.
 Talent alone will only take you so far.
 Thus, it is your duty to refine your innate talents and develop them into skills.